what is UPPP?

 Why is uPPP performed?

-Who is the ideal candidate for UPPP?
+ideal candidate for UPPP

 UPPP risks and benefits

 We perform reduction of the uvula with a special low energy electric instrument.
 This is combined with an injection of a stiffening agent to the soft palate that stimulates the soft palate to elevate and lay down natural scar tissue.
 Patients are typically under IV sedation in our office and do not feel or remember the procedure.
 The procedure takes about 5 minutes and our patients typically leave our office within 15 minutes.
 This procedure is typically done along with correction of the nasal and sinus airway including balloon sinuplasty, septoplasty, and turbinate reduction.